MyNameIsTrez/tiny-json-parser-in-c/README.md

 ./a.out
 ```

-and if you want to let the compiler do more checks:
+Run this if you want to let the compiler and runtime perform more checks:

 ```bash
 gcc json.c tests.c -Wall -Wextra -Werror -Wpedantic -Wfatal-errors -g -fsanitize=address,undefined && \